 We hope that the information in this Guide enables you to plan you visit.
 Below we have added additional information which may be relevant to visitors with specific requirements.

 Visitors who are dyslexic.

-You are invited to download a Visual Operational Guide to coming to the Gallery containing photographs of the Gallery and the Gallery experience We provide coloured overlays and rulers for visitors who are dyslexic.
-Visitors are also invited to download the Labels and Text onto your tablet or other device to adjust to suite your requirements and use during your visit to the Gallery.
+You are invited to download a Photographs of the Gallery and the Gallery experience We provide coloured overlays and rulers for visitors who are dyslexic.